 In the Industrial Recovery Base of the district of Nakano in Futaba, where evacuation orders were lifted in March 2020, the Great East Japan Earthquake and Nuclear Disaster Memorial Museum opened in September 2020.
 Through exhibitions and stories from survivors, this museum is made to pass on to later generations the records, memories, and lessons of the unprecedented complex disaster including earthquakes, tsunami, and a nuclear accident which Fukushima experienced, as well as showing the resilience of Fukushima Prefecture as it moves towards recovery.

-◆The tour will look around the museum, and hear from staff, who were elementary school students at the time of the disaster and lived as an evacuee, about their experiences with the disaster and their hopes for Fukushima’s recovery.
+◆The tour will look around the museum, and hear from a storyteller who was experienced the disaster.
+Staff, who were elementary school students at the time of the disaster and lived as an evacuee, about their experiences with the disaster and their hopes for Fukushima’s recovery.

 【Photos courtesy of MOE】